JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

     julia> abs2(1 + 2im)
     5

+    julia> angle(1 + 2im)
+    1.1071487177940904

-As is common, the absolute value of a complex number is its distance from zero.
-The ``abs2`` function gives the square of the absolute value, and is of particular use for complex numbers, where it avoids taking a square root.
+As usual, the absolute value (``abs``) of a complex number is its distance from zero.
+The ``abs2`` function gives the square of the absolute value, and is of particular use for complex numbers where it avoids taking a square root.
+The ``angle`` function returns the phase angle in radians (also known as the *argument* or *arg* function).
 The full gamut of other :ref:`man-elementary-functions` is also defined for complex numbers:

 .. doctest::